shershen08/words-learner-python/README.md

-## Python foreign words learner
+## Python foreign words learner 🇬🇧 🇫🇷 🇧🇷

-Reads words from the file, then produces the sound of the word and its translation in onle language, later checks the correctness of your typing in console for this word translation .
-Later calculated the stats and saves to the file.
+Reads words from the file, then produces the sound of the word and its translation in one language, later checks the correctness of your typing in console for this word's translation.
+Later the calculated stats are saved to the file.

 Can be used with any two pairs of languages, say French -> German.
 List of supported languages depends on the gtts library, [the full list see here](https://pypi.python.org/pypi/gTTS)

 ### Usage

-Install dependances
+ 1. Install dependances

-Run: `python learner.py [OPTIONS]`
+ 2. Run: `python learner.py [OPTIONS]`

-Command line parameters available:
+⚙ Command line parameters available:

  - `-h` show help options;
  - `-n [NUMBER]` how many words to ask in one run, defaults to 10; for example `python learner.py -n 15`;